 The same question was asked by a small number of Private Security proprietors, that is where the WOW came from.

 We have excerpts from some, but not all the comments.

 General comments concerning the question

-“I suspect the reason for the question is that those asking it have limited experience and far less analytical ability”
+“I suspect the reason for the question is that those asking have limited experience and far less analytical ability.”

-“Forget attacks, advanced driving skills are essential for safe travelling by road.
+“Forget attacks; advanced driving skills are essential for safe traveling by road.
 Road accidents remain a serious threat for EP.”